Party Supplies and Ideas

 Halloween Table Decorations & Food

-Start your table off with a covering of Black Gossamer to keep the atmosphere creepy and dark.
-Next, add one large carved out pumpkin and 2 smaller pumpkins in the center of the table.
-Don't carve faces on the pumpkins but instead fill them with water.
-Add a Mist Maker inside the pumpkins for a spooky mist - all without chemicals!
+Cover your table with Black Gossamer, then add one large carved out pumpkin and 2 smaller pumpkins in the center of the table.
+Instead of carving your pumpkins, fill them with water.
+Add a Mist Maker inside... makes a spooky mist without chemicals!

 Halloween Party Food Ideas